 I include this because I oftentimes find people using that are connected to the WiFi and think that they, in turn, have an internet connection.
 It makes for a difficult explanation as they’re trying to troubleshoot a page not loading.

 The Internet is a public network of computers that shares information across the globe.
 WiFi stands for “Wireless Fidelity” and is a wireless local network.
-You’re probably using a private WiFi at home to access the Internet.
+You’re probably using a private WiFi router at home to access the Internet.

 You can, for instance, be connected to the WiFi in your home without being connected to the Internet (which exists outside of your home).
 Your Wifi wirelessly connects your in-home devices like your printer, computer, your phone, and in this case your Google Home.

-Through the WiFi, these devices can communicate with each other but need to have an Internet connection to access anything outside of your household – for instance Google.
+Through WiFi, these devices can communicate with each other but need to have an Internet connection to access anything outside of your household – for instance Google.